PranavTamada/Recipe-Finder/README.md

 > The above api link can't be used unless we have a proper api key

 > [!Important]
-> This is our website for reference and checking the usage fridgewizard.netlify.app
+> This is our website for reference and checking the usage https://fridgewizard.netlify.app